 MI SEPA Project: A New Genomic Framework for Schools and Communities

-The Science Education Partnership Award (SEPA) from the National Institutes of Health (NIH) has funded CREATE for STEM Institute in collaboration with University of Michigan and other partners for this five-year project.
-The project will develop new learning materials that blend formal classroom instruction and informal community-based learning to give both students and community members opportunities to apply ideas about gene-environment interactions, natural selection, and evolution to their lives.
+The Science Education Partnership Award (SEPA) from the National Institutes of Health (NIH) has funded CREATE for STEM Institute at Michigan State University in collaboration with the School of Public Health at the University of Michigan and other partners for this five-year project.
+The project is developing and testing new learning materials that blend formal classroom instruction and informal community-based learning to give both students and community members opportunities to apply ideas about gene-environment interactions, natural selection, and evolution to their lives.

-I hope that this project will help students,their families, and the broader community to gain a solid understanding of how genomics, the environment and principles of natural selection combine to affect their health.
+This project helps students,their families, and the broader community to gain a solid understanding of how genomics, the environment and principles of natural selection combine to affect their health.